andrewmv/esptape/util/README.md

 ## a1_rs232_bridge.ino

-An Arduino sketch for code scanning and discovery
+An Arduino sketch for code scanning and discovery.
+Should support any 5V tolerant target board.